 Sister Betty Schumacher

-In a neighborhood of million-dollar homes and a thriving tech industry, Sister Betty’s parish is finding creative ways to help those outside the reach of such financial prosperity.
-St. Jude’s parish, where Sister Betty Schumacher works as a pastoral associate, is using its parking lot as a place of hospitality to the homeless.
+In a neighborhood of million-dollar homes and a thriving tech industry, Sister Betty’s parish in Redmond, Washington, is finding creative ways to help those outside the reach of such financial prosperity.
+St. Jude Catholic Church, where Sister Betty Schumacher works as a pastoral associate, is using its parking lot as a place of hospitality to the homeless.

 “Those with limited resources are just being pushed out,” she says.